Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the left of the cross represents a passing influence or something to be released.
-Seven of Artifacts (EOD Vestments): An opportunity to withdraw from a hopeless situation and fight another day.
+Click for DetailsThe second card, placed above the significator, represents Air.
+It describes your spirit, process of thought, and the influence of reason.
+7 Spade (Futility): An opportunity to withdraw from a hopeless situation and fight another day.
 Disengagement from a struggle you should never have been involved in.
 A desperate attempt to resolve a matter without conflict.
 The use of cleverness or outright deception to turn the tide in your favor.